colloqi/pisignage-server/README.md

-# pisignage-server
+#piSignage-server-app
+**Desktop app that manages piSignage players connected to a LAN or private network**

-Server code to manage piSignage players in a LAN or Private Network or to setup your own server!
+Deskrtop application to manage piSignage players in a LAN or Private Network

-    run npm install command after git pull and before starting the server

 **Upgrading to latest from existing versions**

-1. Change to pisignage-server directory where you have pulled the code last time
-1. Issue the command `git pull origin master`
-   ***IMPORTANT: If you are upadating from before 24 Nov 2016, after git pull, please change the uri variable in config/env/development.js to 'mongodb://localhost/pisignage-dev' to retain the old data***
-1. Apply your code changes if any
-1. Start the pisignage-server and go to url localhost:3000
 1. Enter the username of yours at pisignage.com (not the email ID) (or change under settings, otherwise player license will not be enabled)
 1. Default authentication credentials for player webUI has been changed to pi:pi
 1. New settings tab has been added for settings instead of config/env/all.js file